NFPA 20 Fire Pump Certification Practice Exam

 1 / 20

-Which of the following is a risk specifically associated with improper suction piping design?
+Which of the following is a key consideration for suction piping in NFPA 20?

 Next Question